TheRealTorreySmith/finishit/README.md

 # finishit
-A full-stack web application that is used to successfully manage tasks, processes, and projects.
+A full-stack web application that is used to manage tasks, processes, and projects.
 ![landing-page](public/images/landing.png)

 ## Table of Contents